 Bue, a former chef in New Jersey, died just days after leaving home to meet a “friend” he believed was waiting for him in New York.
-His family believes the fateful decision was prompted by flirtatious messages from the AI chatbot, which claimed “I am real” and sent a meeting address.
+His family believes the fateful decision was triggered by flirtatious messages from the AI chatbot, which claimed “I am real” and sent a meeting address.

-The fateful journey
+The fateful trip

 One day in March, Bue packed his bags and left New Jersey for New York to “visit a friend.”
 His wife, Linda, was immediately alarmed.
 Her husband had not lived in the city for decades, was in poor health after a stroke, had memory problems, and had gotten lost in the neighborhood.